felixbuenemann/vblob/doc/blob service rest api.md

 - virtual-host style buckets using `http://<bucket-name>.<endpoint>/<object-key>` syntax
 - https
-- multiple cloud-foundry locations in a single instance of the FS driver
 - multiple amazon aws locations with a single instance of the S3 driver
 - POST requests to upload objects
 - ACLs on objects or ACL policies on buckets